innovation-manoa/innovation-manoa.github.io/index.md

 Users will be able to create and edit their profile on this page.
 ![](/images/m1-edit-profile.png)

-## Milestone 2: Collections and Design
+## Milestone 2: Collections, Design, and Menu Automation

 Milestone 2 started on April 13, 2017 and will end on April 25, 2017.
 The goals
 for Milestone 2 are managed [here](https://github.com/innovation-manoa/manoa-dining-delivery/projects/2).

 The goal of the second milestone is to create various Mongo Collections for the different features of the application, and to improve the overall design of the application.
+Currently we have to manually run python script to scrape menu data, but we would like to find a way to automate this weekly.

 The creation of the various collections will allow the different features of the application to function, such as creating requests, displaying requests, and